Gigaspaces/xap-docs/site/content/xap121/query-sql.markdown

 </beans>
 ```

-These space properties should be configured with a valid Java format pattern as defined in the [official Java language documentation](http://java.sun.com/docs/books/tutorial/i18n/format/simpleDateFormat.html).
+These space properties should be configured with a valid Java format pattern as defined in the {{%exurl "official Java language documentation" "http://java.sun.com/docs/books/tutorial/i18n/format/simpleDateFormat.html"%}}.

 {{% info%}} The `space-config.QueryProcessor.date_format` property used when your query include a String representing the date
 Date properties are often used for comparison (greater/less than).
 Consider using [extended indexing](./indexing.html) to boost performance.